Posts Tagged ‘Alternate History’

 “Why would he do that?”
 Henry asked.

 “I’m not a shrink.”
-Fred answered.
+Roger answered.
 “I don’t know, maybe he thought he could bring her back.”

 “Wait, you said there were nine obituaries,” George observed, “but you think there were ten bodies?”